VAMSApp/onair-api/README.md

 const api: Api = new OnAirApi(apiConfig);
 let companyJobs: Job[] = await api.getCompanyJobs();
+// or pass in another companyId as the first argument to get the completed jobs for that company let companyJobs: Job[] = await api.getCompanyJobs(companyId);

-// pass true as the first argument to return the completed jobs let completedCompanyJobs: Job[] = await api.getCompanyJobs(true);
+// pass true as the second argument to return the completed jobs for the Api instanciated companyId let completedCompanyJobs: Job[] = await api.getCompanyJobs(undefined, true);
+let companyJobs: Job[] = await api.getCompanyJobs(companyId, true);

 ```